AGPO93/AGPO93.github.io/_posts/2017-07-18-networking.markdown

 Here are the possible changes I will be implementing in my version of Snake:

 - 2 player game mode: 2 players battle each other in a snake 'wrestling' match, where the objective is to eat the rival snake by tackling it's tail.

+Update 25/10/17

+2 player game mode discarded.

+New possible features:
+- - Make it time based, with the objective of the game being collecting the food under an X amount of time, whilst dodging obstacles.
+- Adding different levels, with the difficulty increasing progressively (moving obstacles, mazes)
+- Adding 'boosts' that change snake speed, give the snake abilities, etc.